 I found the recipe for this frozen strawberry daiquiri in Dale Degroff’s The Craft of Cocktails.
 No wonder he’s known as the king of cocktails.

 Degroff’s recipe is made with simple syrup (water and sugar in a 1:1 ratio).
-In the video, I make it with sugar, but I usually sweeten my daiquiris with monk fruit which is a zero-calorie sugar substitute.
+I usually sweeten my daiquiris with monk fruit, which is a zero-calorie sugar substitute.

 To make this recipe you will need some utensils including: